Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Might

-You may apply or remove additional might tokens to a card because of a card's own ability, other cards' abilities, or battlefield effects.
+You may apply or remove additional might to a card because of a card's own ability, other cards' abilities, or battlefield effects.

-Phase 2: Draft - Draw 2 cards and keep 1 of them, placing the other on the bottom of the game deck.
+Draw 2 cards and keep 1 of them, placing the other on the bottom of the game deck.
 There is no maximum hand size.
 Do this for both players simultaneously.
 Since each deck has 24 cards, you start the game with 4 cards in your hand, and a game has 10 rounds, this means you will see every card in your deck once - unless a card causes you to shuffle your game deck.
 Deciding between acquiring a specific card in your deck and insuring that you see every card is one of many strategic decisions you may need to make during the game.

-Phase 3: Command - Activate the command phase abilities of your revealed cards on any battlefield based on the rules of that card.
+Activate the command phase abilities of your revealed cards on any battlefield based on the rules of that card.
 Repeat for the other player in first player token order.
 If no command phase abilities are available on the battlefield for either player, skip this phase.
 Only some decks have cards that can utilize the command phase.

-Phase 4: Deploy - Spend essence to deploy one or more cards face-down on open battlefield zone(s), noting the order in which cards were deployed (you can use might tokens to mark the order if it helps).
-Repeat for the other player in first player token order.
+Spend essence to deploy one or more cards face-down on the lowest numbered open zone of a given battlefield, noting the order in which cards were deployed (you can use might tokens to mark the order if it helps you remember).
+Repeat for the other player after the first player deploys all of their cards.

-You may decide to "pass" your deploy phase if you don't have enough essence to deploy any cards in your hand or you simply don't want to deploy available cards at this time in the game for strategic reasons.
+You may decide to "pass" your deploy phase if you don't have enough essence to deploy any cards in your hand or if you simply don't want to deploy available cards at this time in the game for strategic reasons.

 If you come across a battlefield with a deploy effect, follow the rules of that effect during the deploy phase.

-Phase 5: Reveal - Reveal cards face-up one at a time in the order they were deployed.
+Reveal cards face-up one at a time in the order they were deployed.
 A card and its ability is not active on the Battlefield until it is revealed.
 With each reveal, do the following in order, then repeat the below reveal steps for the other player.:

 Apply might tokens equal to the card's reveal might.